lsst/rtn-087/index.rst

 * Assignee (this is the group lead for the assigned group, or the default manager (Eduardo) if that person doesn’t exist in JIRA).
 * Add Manager (Eduardo) as a watcher
-* Priority (still need to match these with JIRA values?).
+* Priority (still need to match these with JIRA values).
 * Components: Planned Maintenance
 * Target execution date of the maintenance used as the Due Date in Jira.
 * Link to OpenMAINT maintenance activity.